 On this day in 2015, I was at O'Hare airport waiting for a flight to Kansas City.
 The day had produced the first snow of the year, and not in a small amount.
-It caused delay after delay, rescheduled flight, getting onto the plane and waiting for more than an hour on the tarmac, only to be told that the flight was cancelled and needing to de-plane.
+It caused delay after delay, rescheduled flight, getting onto the plane, and waiting for more than an hour on the tarmac.
+Only to be told that the flight was canceled and we needed to de-plane.

 That positive pregnancy test was not a moment of joy.
 Today, I don't even remember taking it.
 I don't remember telling Ger.
 I only remember the fear that instantly grabbed my entire self and didn't let go.

-The hours passed and at one point I was certain the flight would be cancelled.
+The hours passed and at one point I was certain the flight would be canceled.
 I texted my host and shared the news: that I was indeed pregnant, and had intended to tell her upon arrival.
 Since I had already worked out the scene in my head of telling her, the idea of not telling her wasn't an option.
 She had to know, and that was the day she had to know.
 As someone I interact with closely and frequently through work, I wanted her to be aware of what I was certain would be a daily struggle with stress and fear for the next 9 months.